strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 The authorization system is verified and tested by a [PoC PR](https://github.com/strongloop/loopback4-example-shopping/pull/231) in the shopping example.
 Developers can decorate their endpoints with `@authorize()`, and provide the authorization metadata like `scope`, `resource`, `voter` in the decorator.
 Then define or plugin their own authorizers which determine whether a user has access to the resource.
 This is similar to how the authentication strategies are provided in the authentication system.

-`@loopback/authentication` and `@loopback/authorization` are combined in a way that the `authentication` module restores the user identity from a request, passes it as the current user to the `authorization` module which decides is the resource accessible by that user.
+`@loopback/authentication` and `@loopback/authorization` are combined in a way that the `authentication` module establishes the user identity from a request, passes it as the current user to the `authorization` module which decides is the resource accessible by that user.

 Since the two modules share the identity abstracts to describe the user(or application, device in the future), we extracted the user related binding keys and types into a separate module `@loopback/security`.